Wednesday, December 11, 2013

 The bottom line is that when top management makes a bad decision, shareholders want them to feel it in a substantial decrease in their own net worth.

-5. Unique Operating Niche - Many times it is assumed that a company has a sure lock on future profits because of a patent that will keep its product unique.
+5. Unique Operating Niche – Many times it is assumed that a company has a sure lock on future profits because of a patent that will keep its product unique.
 Indeed, in some industries, such as drugs, this is the major reason so many companies are profitable.
 But other features of a company can make it unique and give an edge over competitors.
 Low-cost production is the forte of Emerson Electric Co.
 Despite the cyclical nature of its markets, the company, a manufacturer of electrical equipment and electronics, has maintained impressive results on the strength of its focus on keeping costs down.
 New product innovations can be the niche.
-Rubbermaid, the maker of household products, is extremely successful in introducing new products.
-Kennametal has used its tungsten carbide know-how to make a fortune for its owner-managers and shareholders.
+Apple, for example, has been extremely successful in introducing new products.

 6. An Improving or High Return on Equity – Return on equity has often been offered as a measure of management’s abilities.
 Return on equity measures how well any particular company is able to turn investors’ dollars into earnings.
 Obviously, shareholders in a company with a low return on equity would be better off liquidating the company or paying 90% of earnings out in dividends since investors may be able to earn a higher return from another investment.